Ximer612/Simple-Narrative-System-Plugin/README.md

 DONE: Stack dialogue on top of each other (current max two)
 DONE: Don't do the stack animation to the last dialogue
 DONE: Add rich text (maybe will be removed)
-DONE: You can't add two identical dialogues if they are already in queue/playing.
+DONE: You can't add two identical dialogues if they are already in queue/playing
+DONE: Button for skip current line working with audio

 TO-DO: Dialogue that stops others (main story over NPC dialogue)
 TO-DO: Increase dialogue stack-on-each-other dialogue number
 TO-DO: Add custom duration to fade-out
 TO-DO: Change font to every font easily (cannot be done with rich text)
-TO-DO: Change text size and border
+TO-DO: Change text size and border (cannot be done with rich text)
 TO-DO: Add rich text decorators for some fancy effects
-TO-DO: Button for skip current line
 TO-DO: Audio and dialogue stops and continues with a button press
 ```